joestubbs/coe379L-sp24/docs/unit02/model_persistence.rst

         # list of models we are interested in training
         models = ["knn", "rf", "nb", "lr"]

-        # full param gris that we want to search...
+        # full param grid that we want to search...
         full_param_grid = {
           "knn":
             {